MorrisKM/Code-Challenge-2/README.md

 date: "15, 6, 2025 ; 14:06:30",
 attendance: "attend"
 }
+## License

+This project is open-source and free to use.

+## Author

+Munene Morris
 ---

 *Data is stored locally; clearing browser data will erase the list.*